Sid00867/safarX/ai/readme.md

 - Randomized parameters and injected anomalous patterns to ensure the model learns to distinguish between typical and atypical behaviors.

 ### b.
 For Drop-off Event Detection
-- Location data and drop-off events were synthetically created to resemble normal drop-offs and injected with rare, abnormal events (e.g., drop-offs in unsafe or unexpected locations).
+- Location data and drop-off events were synthetically created to resemble normal GPS and Network drop-offs and injected with rare, abnormal events.
 - Features included: GPS, Internet connectivity and contextual data.
 - Anomalies were simulated by generating drop-offs outside typical operating zones or at odd times.